My Quiet Kitchen

 • 2 cloves garlic, peeled

-• 1 Tbsp oil for roasting, optional - (for oil-free, sub 2 Tbsp vegetable broth or a mixture of soy sauce and water; omit salt listed on the next line)
+• 1 tablespoon oil for roasting, optional - (for oil-free, sub 2 tablespoon vegetable broth or a mixture of soy sauce and water; omit salt listed on the next line)

 • salt